Jewish Community Center: Locations

 A significant addition to the family of JCCs in North America is the Marlene Meyerson JCC Manhattan.
-This eleven story building situated in Manhattan's Upper West Side neighborhood opened its doors in the winter of 2002.
+This eleven-story building situated in Manhattan's Upper West Side neighborhood opened its doors in the winter of 2002.
 The JCC offers a diversity of programs, from parenting to fitness and wellness, and each year the organization produces four week-long film festivals, an all-night Tikkun Leil Shavuot, a New Year's Day fitness fair, and an annual Symposium on Positive Aging.
 The JCC features multiple centers dedicated to segments of its community, including the Jack and Shirley Silver Center for Special Needs, the Bert and Sandra Wasserman Center for Family Life, the Selma and Lawrence Ruben Center for 20s + 30s, and the new Wechsler Center for Modern Aging, for those aged 60+.

-In 2011, the Joan and Alan Bernikow JCC of Staten Island installed solar panels as part of a solar thermal system.
-The solar panels are expected to reduce 27,500 pounds of carbon dioxide emissions, the equivalent of planting two acres of Douglas fir trees every year.
-Its two dozen 10-foot solar panels will keep the building's hot water at a constant temperature of 180 degrees.
-Up next is the installation of a photo voltaic system, which will use solar panels to convert sunlight into electricity.
-This is part of JCC's vision of environmental sustainability, which benefits the community both ethically and economically.

-The Robert & Dorothy Ludwig Schenectady JCC became well known for their "million likes" photo that went viral in less than 48 hours.
-The photo showed three of its camp staff holding a sign that said "Our boss said that if this picture gets 1,000,000 likes that our summer camp can get an outdoor movie screen."
-In less than a week the picture received over 300,000 likes and it was one of the most successful uses of social media ever by a JCC.
+Solar thermal panels were installed at the Joan and Alan Bernikow JCC in Staten Island 2011.

 Incidents and security

 In recent decades, several incidents that have taken place at JCCs and other Jewish-related locations across the United States and Canada, as well as the September 11 attacks, have prompted JCCs in all areas to increase security at their facilities.
 Some of these events have included: